Le Mans: Motorsport

-The "Le Mans start" was formerly used in the 24-hour race: drivers lined up across the track from their cars, ran across the track, jumped into their cars and started them to begin the race.
+The "Le Mans start" was used in the 24-hour race until 1969: drivers lined up across the track from their cars, ran across the track, jumped into their cars, started them, and began the race.
+The use of safety belts prevented this.
+The drivers have to be properly strapped in by mechanics.

 The 1955 Le Mans disaster was a large accident during the race that killed eighty-four spectators.